Prefer to read in the language of Molière? 🇫🇷 C'est par ici !

 How do you prevent risk?

 "Google’s recommendations on the matter are very clear, and if you follow each step you won’t have to worry about any kind of penalty.
 You could, justifiably, think that Google didn’t simply inspect a portion of the article hidden behind the paywall.
 Google specifically described some guidelines for the schema.orgJSON-LP method, in order to avoid any loss of positioning.
 Putting in place some simple and specific structured data (NewsArticle, isAccessibleForFree…) will allow you to properly notify Google about your strategy and not lose any of your articles’ positioning.
 However, you’ll need to keep a close eye on the user experience for these articles to determine whether this experience has been damaged or not, and if it might have an impact on medium term SEO visibility, user satisfaction, and content quality."

 First and foremost, you should define the main KPI you want to monitor, as well as the secondary ones.
 I think it’s crucial to be able to precisely compare all UX indicators, including bounce rate, time spent on the website, page views per session, etc. , to analyze the impact of integrating a paywall on your user experience.
 You’ll also need to compare your user behavior according to where they came from (Google, social media, newsletter) to figure out if some layouts, messages or other actions can lead to better results.
 It’s also primordial to determine the revenue generated by a member vs a non-member (additional visits and seen pages, additional subscriptions to partner services, job applications,...etc).

-You’re an editor and you want to launch a paywall, register wall or cookie wall strategy?
-Adopt a step by step strategy.
+You’re an editor and you want to launch a paywall, register wall or cookie wall model?
+Adopt a step-by-step strategy.
 It might not guarantee 0 risk, but it will limit the impact on SEO whilst maximizing your chances of building a successful wall.

 1 - Choosing what content to put behind a wall